CodingOpera/CodingOpera.github.io/_posts/2023-01-12-pytorch_linear_tutorial.md

 Finally we can train our model.
 The train process is like this.
 - model(input): The prediction value of the model.
 If you put into the input value, the model output the value.
 This output value is meaning of a model's prediction value.
 - criterion(input=prediction, target=y): It is meaning of the loss.
 This critertion calculate the difference between prediction and target(real) value.
+- optimizer.zero_grad(): Initialize the gradient in optimizer.
+Because whenever do the backward() process, the gradient is add.
+- loss.backward(): Back propagation the loss.
+- optimizer.step(): Adjust the parameters by the gradients collected in the backward pass.

     100%|███████████████████████████████████| 10000/10000 [00:02<00:00, 3886.43it/s]